jsedoc/Pro-Social-Token/applications/simulation/README.md

-## Simulation appilication for valuing trust in social networks
+# Simulation application for valuing trust in social networks

+# Installation

+# Usage